wso2/docs-is/en/docs/references/usernames-in-identity-server.md

 - It is better to avoid using combinations of special characters such as `'`, `"`, `,`, `.`, `:`, and `;` as they may be difficult to distinguish when being read.

-## Restricted Special Characters in Usernames
+## Restricted special characters in usernames

 The following is a list of characters that have been reserved for other purposes.
 These characters should not used in usernames except for the intended purpose.